JustTrofix/JustTrofix/README.md

 - 🔭 I’m currently working on many random projects
-- 🌱 I’m currently learning React, Electron and Python
+- 🌱 I’m currently learning React and C++
 - 📫 How to reach me: contact@trofix.us.to
 - ⚡ Fun fact: I started coding when I was 7